parthdt/parthdt.github.io/_posts/2020-06-17-first-post.md

 ---
 layout: post
 title: First Post
-excerpt: "Website under construction."
+excerpt: "First ever post on my first personal website."
 categories: [hello world]

 ---

-This website is still under construction.
-You can view my resume however, head over to the [resume](/resume) section!
+Trying to morph this website into a nice and elegant blog.
+You can also my resume at the [resume](/resume) section!
 {: .notice}